United States

 Grooming

 The short, dense black coat is minimal-maintenance.
-Weekly wiping with a soft chamois or grooming glove maintains the coat’s satin sheen — oil from the glove or chamois adds to the coat’s polish in a way that enhances the panther-like gleam.
+Weekly wiping with a soft chamois or grooming glove maintains the coat’s satin sheen — oil from the glove or chamois adds to the coat’s polish and enhances the panther-like gleam.

 Showing Off the Coat